WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.RangeCircular.md

 **readonly int**

-The distance from Start when the range loops back to Start.
+The value at which the range loops back to 0.

 **Remarks:**
-If your Start is 0, CircularModulus will be the same as End.
+In the context of this range, 0 and CircularModulus are the same value.

 # Properties